Livestream shows Louisville gunman kill colleagues, then wait for police

 Video shows other bank employees scrambling as Sturgeon picks them off.

 After firing at his colleagues, Sturgeon sits in a lobby facing the street and appears to wait for police to arrive.
-Cops reportedly arrived quickly and acted decisively, killing the gunman.
+Police reportedly arrived quickly and acted decisively, killing the gunman.

 The shooter reportedly learned he was going to be let go by the bank that employed him for roughly two years.